TelegraphPrep/mid-term/concepts/concepts.md

 ## NOTE: there is no READme or javascript file for this prompt.
 Just answer each question below in your own words and be as thorough as possible.

+1. When would you use a for loop and when would you use a for-in loop?

-1. What is an anonymous function?
+2. What is an anonymous function?
 Why would we want to use one?

-2. What is an IIFE, and how is it written?
+3. What is an IIFE, and how is it written?

-3. Why do we write tests for our code?
+4. Why do we write tests for our code?

-4. What does it mean to clone a repo?
+5. What does it mean to clone a repo?

-5. What is a higher order function?
+6. What is a higher order function?
 What is a callback?